 How do I know if my child has a problem?

 The most important thing is to consider your child’s exercise patterns objectively.
 You have likely heard all the reasons they give for exercising.
 But take some time to look at the amount of exercise they are doing and how it is impacting their life.
 There’s a critical difference between healthy exercise and obsessive exercise, and you can likely sense it if you pay attention.
+Keep in mind that over-exercise is a core eating disorder behavior.

 Here are some conditions that should make you extra-vigilant when it comes to your child’s exercise: